danieldkim/charlotte/README.md

 * **assetRootUrl** - the root url of the static asset server, used to resolve all relative asset paths. if no `assetRootUrl` is provided, the `rootUrl` will be used.

+* **contentContainer** - CSS selector identifying the container element for the content within this context (implicitly scoped to this context). defaults to '#content'.

 Generally, it is only necessary to set these properties on the global `charlotte` object, as browsers created by it will inherit these values, and